phrase/react-intl-phraseapp/README.md

 ### Import from react-intl-phraseapp rather than from react-intl

-Find all imports of `FormattedMessage`, and change the source from `react-intl` to `react-intl-phrasapp`.
+Find all imports of `FormattedMessage`, and change the source from `react-intl` to `react-intl-phraseapp`.

 `import {FormattedMessage} from 'react-intl-phraseapp'`